c-facade/svelte-mood-tracker/README.md

 This application will:

 - Allow the user to record data on their mood
-- Show diagrams showing overview and correlations.
+- Show diagrams showing overview of their mood.
-- Use end-to-end encryption to ensure complete privacy
-- Send notifications to remind the user to insert data and view weekly/monthly reports.
+- Send notifications to remind the user to insert data and notify online status.
 - Work offline and synchronize when it's back online.

 ## Installation and build